 Vice President of Communications and Engagement

 Elizabeth has over 18 years of experience helping foundations and nonprofits use strategic communications and digital engagement to bring about positive social change.
-Most recently, she served as Chief Communications Officer and previously Director of Digital Communications at The Atlantic Philanthropies.
+Prior to joining Surdna in 2020 as Director of Communications and Engagement, she served as Chief Communications Officer and previously Director of Digital Communications at The Atlantic Philanthropies.
 There, she led communications to advance the foundation’s grantmaking priorities; share its impact and insights; and launch the Atlantic Fellows, a global leadership program for fairer, healthier, and more inclusive societies.
 She also oversaw a portfolio of narrative change, media, and archival grants.

 Earlier in her career, she oversaw digital strategy and information technology for the New York Philharmonic.
 Prior, she managed programs at BRIC and the Consortium for Worker Education to train and connect communities, organize workers, and promote civic innovation.
 She began her career teaching at Homes for the Homeless.

 Elizabeth is an active Communications Network member, currently serving on its development committee and as a juror for the Clarence B. Jones Impact Award.
 She previously served on the board of the Narrative Initiative.
 She earned a bachelor’s in linguistics and languages from Georgetown University and a specialization in social impact strategy from the University of Pennsylvania.

 Back to Team